TerribleDev/blog.terribledev.io.hexo/source/_posts/Creating-a-slack-slash-command-with-0-code-using-Azure-Logic-Apps.md

 - slack
 ---

-Ok so recently I was on a slack sharing cat pictures, when I realized the CarGurus slack did not have a `/cat` command.
-I know immediately, this had to change!
+Ok so recently I was chatting on a slack, mostly sharing cat pictures, when I realized the CarGurus slack account did not have a `/cat` command.
+I knew immediately, this had to change!
 <!-- more -->